MZ 125: IFA-DKW RT 125

 The motorcycle, subsequently renamed RT 125/0 after the introduction of the RT 125/1, was first shown at the Leipzig Spring Fair in 1949.
-In contrast to the pre-war model and the first RT 125 W built in Ingolstadt, it was already equipped with telescopic fork, rear wheel suspension, and quick-release axles.
+In contrast to the pre-war model and the first DKW RT 125 W built in Ingolstadt, it was already equipped with telescopic fork, rear wheel suspension, and quick-release axles.
 The tank, which had a recess for a tool compartment, held 8 liters of fuel.
 Test samples of this machine were manufactured in 1949 in Wilischthal, a few kilometers from Zschopau.
 Series production in Zschopau began in 1950, with only around 1,700 machines leaving the factory in the first year of production.
 From October 1, 1951, the company name DKW was no longer allowed to be used due to a ministerial directive, and the machine was then offered under the designation IFA RT 125, which had already been used in some cases previously.
 The RT 125/0 was put into series production without sufficient testing, which is why it still had some design defects such as an insufficiently durable chain, an immature telescopic fork and a clutch that tended to slip.